 Today I am sharing how I made this sweet Ombre Chevron Border Fabric using Shape Tape.
-(This post brought to you by FrogTape Brand Painter’s Tape, but all opinions, photos and the tutorial are 100% mine.)
+(This post was brought to you by FrogTape Brand Painter’s Tape, but all opinions, photos, and the tutorial are 100% mine.)

-I had found this little yellow cardigan when I was out shopping the other day and added it to my basket on a whim, the color was just to pretty to resist.
+I found this little yellow cardigan when I was out shopping the other day and added it to my basket on a whim, the color was just too pretty to resist.
 I love yellow for spring.
-The color is so bright and pretty, I just want to use it everywhere!
+The color is so bright and pretty; I want to use it everywhere!

 Have you seen the Shape Tape™ from FrogTape®?
-It’s a pre-cut painter’s tape in a repeating pattern, and comes in scallop, chevron and wave shapes.
-A couple of years ago, I used fabric paint and regular tape to create a chevron.
-The pillow came out looking great, but creating chevrons by hand was certainly more time consuming that using pre-cut chevron painters tape.
+It’s a pre-cut painter’s tape in a repeating pattern and comes in scallops, chevron, and wave shapes.
+I used fabric paint and regular tape to create a chevron a couple of years ago; the pillow came out looking great, but creating chevrons by hand was undoubtedly more time-consuming than using pre-cut chevron painter’s tape.

 Would you like to try creating an ombre chevron pattern on fabric for your next sewing project? (or just a regular ol’ chevron.)
 Here’s how I did it: